puppetlabs/device_manager/README.md

 }
 ```

-Also, apply the class of the device-specific module to the proxy Puppet agent via the Classifier.

 #### Manage Multiple Devices via Hiera:

 Declare multiple `device_manager` resources via the `device_manager::devices` key applied to the proxy Puppet agent via Hiera: